czha0/lms/README.md

 Current process is repetitive and could be streamlined.
-Without existing ERP package to cater such function, the author decides to create such a system to automate the analysis and also to fulfill his computer science course requirement [^2] .
+Without existing ERP package to cater such function, the author decides to create such a system to automate the analysis and also to fulfill his computer science course requirement.

 ## Function for the Project (What will the application do?)